 Regardless of who is ultimately at fault, the breach can’t be denied: a consumer who bought used equipment on an e-commerce platform in 2016 discovered it retained Morgan Stanley data.
 To make matters worse, not all decommissioned devices could be accounted for due to lapses in Morgan Stanley’s internal asset tracking.

 Three years later, in 2019, history repeated itself when some servers from a hardware refresh program were not properly sanitized and chain of custody errors resulted in more missing devices.
 In July, 2020, Morgan Stanley finally acknowledged the data breaches.
 It alerted consumers that their personal data had potential to be compromised.

-It’s surprising that a large organization like Morgan Stanley chose to handle the disposition of retired IT assets so carelessly.
+It’s surprising that a large organization like Morgan Stanley chose to handle its choice of IT asset disposition services carelessly.
 Then again, pouring resources into new investments and safeguarding networks against cybercriminals tend to garner more interest than the last phase of the asset lifecycle.